marciodrosa/VUnit/README.txt

 	VUNIT_TEST_CLASS(SomeOtherTestClass)
 VUNIT_APP_END()

-6) The results will be written in the default cerr object.
+6) The results will be written in the default cout object.